BYTEMA/dgdpsdemonlist.github.io/README.md

 How long will my record take to get accepted?

-- On a normal day it will take 0-48 hours for the record to be accepted, sometimes up to 72 hours, which may be slightly common, and if it ever is taking more than 72 hours, it will be announced that there is a backup of records or some site issues
+- It takes no more than a day or 2, if it is taking longer feel free to ping a demonlist staff as likely we have forgotten about the record, we are human keep in mund.

 What do New record, update record, and fix record mean?